Ker & Downey’s Elizabeth Frels takes a Patagonia safari in search of their elusive puma.

 Minutes are quickly passing by and diminishing our hopes of finding the pride easily.
 But all is not lost as I spot many other members of the Patagonia Big Five: the Guanaco, the Ñandú (Lesser Rhea), and the Andean Condor among them.
 There is certainly never a dull moment during this Patagonia safari!

 Finally, it’s time reunite with our trackers after several hours of searching.
 We agree to meet back up after a break and some lunch.
 We aren’t but 10 minutes away when we receive the call by radio: “We found them!”

-We hurry back, full of anticipation.
+Full of anticipation, we hurry back.
 Yet our excitement would be for naught.
-Despite having found a set of puma ears through the binoculars, the pumas seem to have taken cover in the bushes, where we would essentially need to stumble into their lair in order to find them.
+Despite having found a set of puma ears through the binoculars, the pumas seem to have taken cover in the bushes.
+Now we would essentially need to stumble into their lair in order to find them.

 My trackers were obviously frustrated, but I was still hopeful.
 We still had an entire afternoon ahead of us, after all…

 We rushed back and hiked a ways to meet up with our trackers.
-Once there, they brought us within safe distance of the puma’s hiding place, where we could just barely see a pair of ears sticking up from the brush.
+Once there, they brought us within a safe distance of the puma’s hiding place.
+We could just barely see a pair of ears sticking up from the brush.
 How they found her, I will never know.
 A fresh guanaco kill was nearby – their first clue – but I would have never spotted such a hidden figure, being the novice I am.